kmille/notp/yubikey/how_to_ssh_smartcard_piv.md

 - tested with the Yubikey NEO and Arch Linux

+This document shows:

+- How to generate a private key on the Yubikey?
+- How to import an existing ssh key to the Yubikey?
+- How to change the PIN?
+- How to unblock the PIN with the PUK?
+- How to change the PUK?

-# Generate a new private key on the Yubikey
+## Generate a new private key on the Yubikey

 ```
 kmille@linbox tmp% pacman -Qo /usr/lib64/pkcs11/opensc-pkcs11.so
 /usr/lib/pkcs11/opensc-pkcs11.so is owned by opensc 0.19.0-2